quang-do-se/aws-certs/devops/tmp/study.md

 - The AWS CLI credentials and configuration settings take precedence in the following order: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-precedence

 - An `STS` Token expires after 1 hour.

+- `OpenSearch` (formerly known as `Elasticsearch`) is designed to analyze and search within logged data.